 A life insurance beneficiary is the person or entity you choose to receive the death benefit from your policy.
 The life insurance company will ask you to name a beneficiary and provide their contact information and Social Security or tax ID number, if you have it available.
 Putting down this extra information can help the life insurance company confirm the beneficiary's identity so they can pay out the death benefit faster.

-You can also have more than one beneficiary for your policy.
+You also can have more than one beneficiary for your policy.
 There are generally two types of beneficiaries: primary and contingent.
-The primary beneficiary is the person or entity that you designate to receive the death benefit.
-A contingent beneficiary is the person or entity that receives the death benefit if the primary beneficiary is unable to receive the money.
-You can name more than one primary beneficiary or contingent beneficiary, and you can assign the percentage of the death benefit they will each receive when you die.
+The primary beneficiary is the person or entity that you designate to receive the payout in the event of your death.
+A contingent beneficiary is the person or entity that receives the death benefit if the primary beneficiary is unable to receive the money (for example, if the primary beneficiary dies before you do).
+You can name more than one primary beneficiary or contingent beneficiary, and you can assign the percentage of the death benefit they each will receive when you die.

 There is a good deal of flexibility when choosing your life insurance beneficiary.
 You can pick any adult person, such as your spouse or partner, another family member, one or more business partners or the guardian you picked for your children.
 You can also pick charities, businesses and other entities.
 If you have young children, another option is to set up a trust fund and name that as a beneficiary.

-What Should You Consider When Naming a Beneficiary?
+What Should You Consider When Naming a Life Insurance Beneficiary?

 As you review possible candidates for the life insurance death benefit, think about who you want to receive the money.
 If it's your young children, you may want to be careful about simply naming another adult as the beneficiary, because then they would have control over the funds.
 Setting up a trust could help to ensure that the money goes to your children when they reach adulthood.